Biscoe, North Carolina

 Biscoe is a town in Montgomery County, North Carolina, United States.
-The population was 1,700 at the 2010 census.
+The population was 1,848 at the 2020 census, up from 1,700 in 2010.
 The town is named after Henry Biscoe, an important customer of the local lumber business.

 History

-The area was formerly called "Filo."
+The area was formerly called "Filo".
 The current name was adopted in 1895.

 Biscoe's past was dependent on the railroad industry, and it was once an important repair center for railroad equipment.

-The Aberdeen and West End Railroad (owned by the Page family of Aberdeen, North Carolina) completed a branch to Star, North Carolina from Filo, NC (current Biscoe) in 1895.
+The Aberdeen and West End Railroad (owned by the Page family of Aberdeen, North Carolina) completed a branch to Star from Filo (current Biscoe) in 1895.
 The A & W. E. R.R. was merged into the Aberdeen and Asheboro Railroad in 1897.